Draft (sports): NBA

-Manu Ginóbili, a key contributor to four San Antonio Spurs championships in the 21st century and the centerpiece of Argentina's national team in 2004, was the next-to-last pick (57th) in the 1999 NBA draft.
+Manu Ginóbili, a key contributor to four San Antonio Spurs championships in the 21st century, was the next-to-last pick (57th) in the 1999 NBA draft.
+He was also the centerpiece of Argentina's national team in the 2004 Summer Olympics, where he led his country to a gold medal.

-Another notable draft steal is Isaiah Thomas, who was selected as the 60th and last pick in the 2011 NBA draft, but emerged as an All-Star in 2017 and led the Boston Celtics to the No.1 seed in the Eastern Conference that same year.
-He also finished 5th in MVP voting in 2017.
+Another notable draft steal is Isaiah Thomas, who was selected as the 60th and last pick in the 2011 NBA draft, but emerged as an All-Star in 2017 and led the Boston Celtics to the first seed in the Eastern Conference that same year.
+He also finished 5th in MVP voting in 2017 with an average of 28.9 points and 5.9 assists.

 Draymond Green, who was selected as the 35th pick in the 2012 NBA draft, was a key contributor to the Golden State Warriors winning four championships.
 Green has been named to multiple All-Star selections and also won the NBA Defensive Player of the Year Award in 2017.

-Nikola Jokić, a Serbian who was selected as the 41st pick in the 2014 NBA draft, remained in Europe for the 2014–15 season to develop his skills before arriving in the NBA in 2015.
+Nikola Jokić, a Serbian who was selected by the Denver Nuggets as the 41st pick in the 2014 NBA draft, remained in Europe for the 2014–15 season to develop his skills before arriving in the NBA in 2015.
 In his second season, he quickly became a solid post playmaker, averaging about 16.7 ppg, 4.9 apg, and 9.8 rpg.
-He was also named to the All-NBA Team in both 2019 (first team) and 2020 (second team), and was voted in as an All-Star in both seasons before being named league MVP in 2021 and 2022.
-He was the first 2nd round pick to win MVP since Willis Reed in 1970.
-Reed was the 8th pick.
+He was also named to the All-NBA Team in both 2019 (first team) and 2020 (second team), and won league MVP in 2021, 2022 and 2024 while leading the Nuggets to their first championship in 2023.
+He was the first 2nd round pick to win MVP since Willis Reed in 1970; the latter was the 8th pick in the 1964 NBA draft.
+Jokić was also a crucial member of Serbia's national team in the 2016 and 2024 Summer Olympics, where he won silver and bronze medals respectively.